-Hearthstone's new Knights of the Frozen Throne expansion is themed around a powerful set of Death Knight legendary cards, some of which have had a major effect on the meta.
-To help you decide which of these expensive cards to craft, I asked a panel of Hearthstone pros which they considered to be the most essential legendaries currently in the standard format.
+Hearthstone's Knights of the Frozen Throne expansion is themed around a powerful set of Death Knight legendary cards, some of which have had a major effect on the meta.
+To help you craft nothing but the best legendary cards, I asked a panel of Hearthstone pros which they considered to be the most essential currently in the standard format.
 Each of the experts submitted a top 20, which I then combined with further research from conversations with players at major events which I've been casting to produce the master list you see here.

 Since the release of Frozen Throne we've seen many existing deck archetypes—think Pirate Warrior, Jade Druid, and Murloc Paladin—remain powerful, while Priest has also enjoyed a resurgence.
 Overall the game has slowed down somewhat, which has led to a rise in popularity of cards that generate additional value.
 The Death Knights are of course strong in that regard, and you will find several of them scattered throughout our list.